yt-lu/JSDSE-ShinyApps/ReadMe.md

 This folder contains the supplementary materials for the article Web-Based Applets for Facilitating Simulations and Generating Randomized Data Sets for Teaching Statistics submitted to Journal of Statistics and Data Science Education.
-The password for reseting applet data is JSDSE.
+The password for reseting applet data is **JSDSE**.

 	1. The folder Guessing-a-Quiz contains the R code for the applet in Section 2.1.
 The applet is available at https://shiny.yuanting.lu/JSDSE-quiz/
 	2. The folder Envelopes contains the R code for the applet in Section 2.2.The applet is available at https://shiny.yuanting.lu/JSDSE-envelopes/